nikita-dev-null/nikita-dev-null/README.md

 ### Hi there 👋

-I'am Software Developer and QA Engineer.
+I'am mobile Software Developer and QA Engineer.

 Technologies that I use:
 * Java
-* Spring Boot
-* Go
 * Kotlin
+* Android SDK
-* Terraform
+* CI/CD
 * REST
 * SQL and NoSQL
-* Virtualization (KVM and QEMU)
+* Terraform

 and also
 * Analytics in Quality Assurance